Yes, nine. I’ve been experimenting quite a lot. Because what is most effective differs from moment to moment, and from person to person, of course.

 8 Talk To Yourself (in a camera, if you want)

-I remember one time coming home from school, and hearing my mother speak to herself upstairs.
-She was doing household chores, and she had not heard me coming, obviously.
+From my childhood, I remember one time coming home from school, and hearing my mother speak to herself upstairs.
+She was doing household chores, and she had not heard me entering the house, obviously.
 When I made some noise to announce that I had come home, she greeted me and did not speak to herself any further that day.
 It left me wondering if she had gone nuts, or something.
 But I know better now.
 Talking to ourselves releases stress and discomfort.

 Famous pop singer Beyonce – during her loneliest moments – talked to herself in the camera of her computer (4).
 Now, it is one thing to know that an incredibly successful person like Beyonce is feeling lonely at times.